M66B/FairEmail/docs/FAQ-es-rES.md

 Deleting an account/identity/folder is a little bit hidden to prevent accidents.

-* Cuenta: Configurar > Paso 1 > Administrar > Tocar cuenta
+* Account: Setup > Step 1 > Manage > Tap account
-* Identidad: Configurar > Paso 2 > Administrar > Tocar cuenta
+* Identity: Setup > Step 2 > Manage > Tap identity
-* Carpeta: mantenga pulsada la carpeta en la lista de carpetas > Editar propiedades
+* Folder: Long press the folder in the folder list > Edit properties

 In the three-dots overflow menu at the top right there is an item to delete the account/identity/folder.